UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Running_jobs.md

 ### qstat

 The `qstat` command shows the status of your jobs.
 By default, if you run it with no options, it shows only your jobs (and no-one else’s).
 This makes it easier to keep track of your jobs.
+By adding in the option `-f -j <job-ID>` you will get more detail on the specified job.

 The output will look something like this:
 ```